Brooks, California

-Brooks is an unincorporated community and census-designated place (CDP) in Yolo County, California, located in the Capay Valley in the northwest of the county.
+Brooks is an unincorporated community and census-designated place (CDP) in Yolo County, California, United States, located in the Capay Valley in the northwest of the county.
 Brooks' ZIP Code is 95606 and its area code 530.
 The Yocha Dehe Wintun Nation is headquartered in Brooks.
 The town is home to a large casino, Cache Creek Casino Resort.
 It lies at an elevation of 341 feet (104 m).
+As of the 2020 census, Brooks had a population of 31.

 A post office was opened in Brooks in 1884.
 According to the Greater Capay Valley Historical Society, Brooks residents had to rely on passenger train service from the Vaca Valley and Clearlake Railroad at the train depots at the surrounding towns of Cadenasso and Tancred (towns that no longer exist).
 Brooks had no train station.

 Demographics

 Brooks first appeared as a census designated place in the 2020 U.S. census.